Repeating Fast Radio Bursts from Collapses of the Crust of a Strange Star

 where $L_{\rm FRB}$ is isotropic FRB luminosity, $\delta t$ is the duration of the FRB.
-The corresponding plasma density near the SS should be $\sim n_e (R_{\rm SS} / r_{\rm emi})^{-3}$, which is found to be less than $n_{\pm}$ given in Section 3.1 for a reasonable range of $H$ and $\theta_{\mathrm{emi}}$.
-This means the crust collapse could naturally provide the prior plasma cloud for coherent emission.
+The corresponding plasma density near the SS should be $\sim n_e (R_{\rm SS} / r_{\rm emi})^{-3}$, which is found to be less than $n_{\pm}$ produced during the collapse for a reasonable range of $H$ and $\theta_{\mathrm{emi}}$.
+This indicates that the crust collapse could naturally provide the prior plasma cloud for coherent emission.